AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Search and rescue, situational awareness.

-**Operational Examples:** Public demonstrations of UAS capabilities, in collaboration with Austrian K9 search and rescue units.
+**Operational examples:** Public demonstrations of UAS capabilities, in collaboration with Austrian K9 search and rescue units.

 **Summary:** The Austrian Red Cross UAS project was initiated in January 2017, after the Austrian Red Cross won a Land Rover competition with a UAV-focused car design.
 Vehicle and proprietary UK-made drone were delivered soon afterwards under auspices of "Project Hero", launching a still-continuing 2 year experimental phase.
 The Austrian Red Cross now uses both the Land Rover UAS and multiple other consumer UAS (largely DJI products).
 The Austrian Red Cross has not yet deployed the UAS in real-world disaster and SAR settings, largely due to a lack of relevant disaster and SAR incidents as well as restrictive Austrian UAS regulations.
 The ARC has carried out regular trainings and demonstrations with the UAS, and currently have 10 certified drone pilots, as well as a standardized training system.